derveloper/kiny/README.md

 your super simple private serverless service running your kotlin (1.1-M04) functions like aws lambda

-kiny is based on [vert.x](https://github.com/vert-x3) for great networking capabilities
+kiny compiles your kotlin function on the fly and attaches it to a route

+HTTP server and routing via [vert.x](https://github.com/vert-x3)

 ## example